-Funny Poems for Kids that will make them Smile while Reading.
+Funny Poems for Kids

-Poems for Kids: Kids are so much in love with laughing and clowning around.
-Naturally, funny poems play right into this natural instinct for children.
 What is funny?
 Often, the absurd and slightly inappropriate.
-These poems you are about reading are good for kids.
+These poems you are about to read are good for kids.

 It is obvious that if the word poetry takes you back to days spent plowing through an archaic piece of writing at school, don’t worry.
 Trust me.
-There is an amazing world of enjoyable poetry out there.
-This list of funny poems for kids is a good introduction to it.

-1. The Walrus and the Carpenter
+1. The Walrus and the Carpenter by Lewis Carroll

 ‘The sun was shining on the sea,